shenwei356/kmcp/docs/faq.md

 ### What k-mer size should I use to build the database?

 Multiple k-mer sizes are supported, but one value is good enough.
+And the K needs to be equal or less than 64, due to [the bug of older versions of ntHash](https://github.com/bcgsc/ntHash/issues/41).

 Bigger k-mer sizes bring high specificity at the cost of decrease of sensitivity. `k = 21` is recommended for metagenomic profiling.